-The first key phrase to determine if Harry is a Horcrux is either must die at the hand of the other.
+The first key phrase to determine if Harry is a Horcrux is “either must die at the hand of the other.”
 Voldemort cannot die while he has Horcruxes encasing his soul still intact.
 But what if Harry is the last remaining Horcrux?
 Two possibilities prevail, depending on how a human Horcrux can be destroyed.

 However, if the only way to destroy a human Horcrux is death, we have a conundrum on our hands.
 Harry cannot kill Voldemort if a Horcrux remains, but Voldemort cannot die at Harrys hands if Harry is already dead.
 Yes, the logistics are mind-boggling.
 If Harry, the last Horcrux, was killed, Voldemort would still have the little bit of soul left in his body; but nobody would be able to kill him, as he must die at Harrys hand.
 Conversely, if Harry tried to kill Voldemort before destroying the Horcrux within himself, Voldemort would return to his spirit form since there a piece of his soul would still be earthbound, and it could regain human form at some point in the future.
 Either way, Voldemort would not be dead.
-This could be a good sign for Harry if good is going to defeat evil, his survival would be logistically required if the only way to get rid of a human Horcrux is death.
+This could be a good sign for Harry.
+If good is going to defeat evil, his survival would be logistically required if the only way to get rid of a human Horcrux is death.
 If Harry dies, Voldemort wins.
 Yes, there was one with the power to vanquish the Dark Lord”; the prophecy was right about that.
-The kid had the power, but was unfortunately turned into an accidental Horcrux, so he wasn’t able to use that power to win out over evil.
+The kid had the power but was unfortunately turned into an accidental Horcrux, so he wasn’t able to use that power to win out over evil.
 Because of the circumstances (if Harry were truly a Horcrux and could only get Voldemorts soul out by dying), I doubt that Harry would die, because I dont think the series will end with evil triumphing over good and our hero dead.
-That would be even more depressing than the ending of the Half-Blood Prince.
+That would be even more depressing than the ending of Half-Blood Prince.
 Thus, the theory that Harry must die to defeat Voldemort since he is the last Horcrux dont seem to work out.

 But the above is not the most important reason Harry is not the Horcrux.
 The real key to the prophecy is that neither can live while the other survives.
 If Harry is housing a fragment of Voldemorts soul, Voldemort can seemingly survive while Harry lives.
 In fact, he will be more whole as long as his little Horcrux remains earthbound.
 Let us plot an imaginary final battle between Voldemort and Harry as an example: Harry and Voldemort are in a final showdown.
 Voldemort is too busy spouting off about how great he is to notice that Harry is cursing him silently and is shocked when he sees the jet of green light about to hit his chest.
 But oho!
-Voldemort has survived the Avada Kevadra curse.
+Voldemort has survived the Killing Curse.
 Not because Harry was full of righteous anger and isnt capable of casting it, but because of the steps Voldemort has taken.
 Harry destroyed all but one Horcrux himself.
 The curse has left Voldemort as less than the merest ghost, but he vows to come back, greater and more terrible than he was before.